 And here are citations for SO MANY PAPERS this awesome group has pushed out about math reasoning during the pandemic (more to come!)
 Go “team science”!!

-Taber, J. M., Updegraff, J. A., Sidney, P. G., O’Brien, A. G. +, & Thompson, C. A. (in press).
+Taber, J. M., Updegraff, J. A., Sidney, P. G., O’Brien, A. G. +, & Thompson, C. A. (2023).
 Experimental tests of how hypothetical monetary lottery incentives influence vaccine-hesitant U.S. adults’ intentions to vaccinate.
 Health Psychology.

 Scheibe, D. A. +, Fitzsimmons, C. J. +, Mielicki, M. K., Taber, M. J., Sidney, P. G., Coifman, K., & Thompson, C. A. (2022).
 Confidence in COVID problem solving: What factors predict adults’ item-level metacognitive judgments on health-related math problems before and after an educational intervention?
 Metacognition and Learning.